feliperamos88/Dreamvortex/README.md

 There are two ways to configure the API URL:

-- Manual Change: You can directly modify the URL within the gameApi.js file for specific scenarios.
+- Manual Change: You can directly modify the URL within the GameAPI class

 - Environment Variable: Create a .env file in the client directory and define a variable named REACT_APP_API_URL